Supporting older residents with warm spaces and healthy meals

-The first session welcomed 25 members of the Sunshine Club, a social group for older residents that meets regularly to enjoy activities, friendship, and support.
 Among them was a resident who had recently celebrated their 100th birthday.
-Together, they prepared fresh leek and potato soup in the refurbished kitchen.
+Together, participants prepared fresh leek and potato soup in the centre’s refurbished kitchen.

 MSPS also contributed a £300 donation of kitchen equipment and utensils over the Christmas period to get the kitchens up and running.
 Their contractor, POLO PAINTERS, also helped by sanding and repainting nine tables in the lounge.